 This is one of the most common drawbacks you’ll hear about in relation to teardrop implants.

-In the end, the best way to choose what breast implants are right for you is to choose implants that make you feel beautiful and confident.
+In the end, the best way to choose what breast implant are right for you is to choose implants that make you feel beautiful and confident.

 Every individual’s anatomy is different.
 Every woman also feels differently about her breasts and how she wants them to look.
-Ultimately, Dr. Sieber is going to work one-on-one with you to determine how both of these considerations will factor into the best implants for you.
+Ultimately, Dr Sieber of Sieber Plastic Surgery is going to work one-on-one with you to determine how both of these considerations will factor into the best implants for you.

-Of course, we’ll also look at how active you are, whether or not regular MRIs to check for leaks fit your lifestyle, and what size implants you ultimately want.
+Of course, we’ll also look at how active you are, body fat and whether or not regular MRIs to check for leaks fit your lifestyle, and what size breast implant you ultimately want.
 Our goal is to create the perfect breast shape for what you desire.

 When you are ready to take the next step on your breast augmentation journey, call Sieber Plastic Surgery to book your consultation with Dr. Sieber.
-As one of the only double board-certified plastic surgeons in the San Francisco Bay Area, Dr. Sieber is uniquely qualified to help patients like you find ideal solutions for their aesthetic goals.
+As one of the only double board-certified plastic surgeons in the San Francisco Bay Area, Dr. Sieber is uniquely qualified to help patients like you find ideal breast implant solutions for their plastic surgery goals.